Nagarafas/pyntexec/README.md

 - [crossfiledialog](https://github.com/maikelwever/crossfiledialog) installed on your system (`pip install crossfiledialog`)
 - [pywin32](https://github.com/mhammond/pywin32) !WINDOWS! installed on your system (`pip install pywin32`)
 - [GCC Compiler](https://gcc.gnu.org/install/) auto-installs on build with nuitka
-> As of 18-08-2025 nuitka can use gcc only for python 3.12 and older
+> As of 18-08-2025 nuitka can use gcc only for python 3.12 and older versions (on windows)

 > **Note:**
 > This app uses system/env installed modules to bundle/compile python scripts